Northfield

 How has employment changed recently in the suburb of Northfield?

 Over the past year to September 2025, the suburb of Northfield has experienced employment growth, with total employment increasing while the labour force increased.
-As a result, the unemployment rate has fall.
+As a result, the unemployment rate has rise.
 By comparison, Greater Adelaide saw employment increased and its unemployment rate dropped.

 What is the workforce participation rate in the suburb of Northfield?